TileDB-Inc/TileDB-MariaDB-Embedded-Example/README.md

 # TileDB-MariaDB-Embedded-Example
-Instructions and examples of using MariaDB embedded with the MyTile storage engine
+Instructions and examples of using MariaDB Embedded with the MyTile storage engine

 ## MyTile Embedded
 The MyTile storage engine can be utilized as part of a MariaDB Embedded installation.
 MariaDB embedded allows your application to access database functionality without the need to run and communicate with a server application.
 The 3 main components required to build the embedded server are TileDB, MyTile, and MariaDB.